Novatto Faucets Review & Rating Updated: September 16, 2025

 In 2018, we were again told by a company spokesman that the company was in the process of certification and registration.
 In 2021, when we last revised this report, we got the same story.

-Novatto faucets are still not certified, and while the certification and registration processes can often take a few months, none takes nine years.
+In 2025, Novatto faucets are still not certified, and while the certification processe can often take a few months, none takes nine years.
+(Registration with the DOE takes just a few hours.)

 The company is aware that the law requires its faucets to be tested, certified, and registered.
-For whatever reason, it has consistently failed to do so, a fairly easy and relatively inexpensive process.
+For whatever reason, it has consistently failed to do so.

 Legal Actions

 The California Energy Commission sued Novatto, Inc. for illegally selling unapproved faucets in California from July 2015 to October 2020.
-The company paid a penalty of $5,000.00 to settle the suit in 2021.
+The company paid a penalty of $5,000.00 to settle the suit in 2021 and agreed to stop selling unapproved faucets in California.

 So far, the company has avoided the consequences of failing to register its faucets with the Department of Energy as required by law.
 The DOE is underfunded, understaffed, and a little overwhelmed, but it will get around to Novatto eventually.
 Considering the length of time it has sold unregistered faucets and the number of faucets it sells, at $560.00 per day per faucet, it can expect a monster penalty assessment.